xyzroe/XZG/TASK-LIST.md

 - Time synchronization with NTP server

++ gzip and put to programm memory all web files
++ bin files moving script
++ git action to increase version
 + help and update pages from github
 + fix temperature sensor while wifi off
 + HTML to files (not FS, imbedded)